Legendre Functions and the Non-Integrability of a Hamiltonian System: The solvable cases

-We note some known facts that we will need for our further research.
-It is necessary to guarantee in the equations (\ref{VE1_infty}) or (\ref{VE2_infty}) solutions whose Wronsky determinant is a constant.
-This happens exactly when the coefficient in front of the first derivative in the differential equation is vanish.
-This can be achieved with the following standard manipulation.
-We have
+We would like to underline some known facts we will need for our further research.
+Solutions should be provided for the equations (\ref{VE1_infty}) or (\ref{VE2_infty}) where Wronsky determinant is a constant (we need $const=1$).
+This happens exactly when the coefficient in front of the first derivative in the differential equation disappears.
+We are transforming the linear differential equation